 In CORE 101, when you were challenged to support a thesis statement, you were taking the first step toward the study of good reasoning.
 Now, for CORE 102, the Handbook introduces concepts that will allow for a closer look at the reasoning in arguments.
 You will apply these concepts to critiquing arguments, but also to creating one.

 These ongoing and new skills are reflected in the list below from the official university syllabus for CORE 102.
 There, the course is described as one in which students learn about

 - the rhetorical principles* that inform successful oral and written communication;

 - key concepts in argumentation including informal fallacies;

 - research as inquiry, using both print and digital sources to gather information on a topic;

 - evaluation of the quality of information; and

 - use of information as evidence to support arguments.

 In order to accomplish these goals, you will complete four major projects:

-- a speech that you will develop and deliver.
+- an Informative Speech, which you will develop and deliver.